Back from Vacation – Creating a Photo Video

 So I’m fresh back from a weeks vacation and wondering how to easily create a cool slide show from all my photos.
+Creating a photo video would be very nice for family.
 You would think there’s a simple solution for this, right?
 Maybe – let’s see.
 I have about 350 pictures from my Canon SD950IS, my B-Berry Bold 9000, and some from a couple of other sources like an iPhone camera.
 I want to assemble these into a slide show with a soundtrack.
 So a video with each pic displayed for 5 seconds will last about 25 minutes.
 I’m doing this on my T61P ThinkPad so I expect some processing “challenges”.

 I have the pics I need , but what about music?
 This is an easy choice to me – Audacity is the best program out there for freeware sound editing.
 I grabbed this and installed it.
 I did make a dumb mistake – at the Disney parks you can buy CD’s of music.
 You cannot easily buy these on the internet.
 I would gladly buy songs from iTunes or anywhere else on line.
 I was looking for the music from Soarin’ and the Epcot Illuminations show, but I could not find a place to buy them.
 If you go thru YouTube you can find posts with the music and use a stripper like ListenToYouTube to rip out the audio to an mp3 file.
 I’m not advocating this approach – please Disney you should give people an option to buy!
 This approach works pretty good and I have enough music for my show now at a decent quality level and stereo.